 We showed them how they could align their employee schedules with customer demand.
 We gave them new insights into their business.
 And we suggested actions they could take to improve performance.
 Here are just some of the ways we’ve helped set the wheels in motion:

 We found the layout of the counters was causing bottlenecks and long queues.
 So Costa are trialling a new design, including a customer waiting area.

-We highlighted that food took much longer to prepare than coffee in drive-through stores, which meant customers had to park.
+We highlighted that, in drive-through stores, food took much longer to prepare than coffee, which meant customers had to park.
 Now they’ve introduced a new, faster panini press.
 Customers no longer have to wait and baristas don’t lose time walking to the car park.